Dyonisian/3rdRPG/README.md

 - Shoot (Left click or Right trigger)
 - Place trap (F key or Right face button on gamepad)
 - Health
+- Build System - Can build wall, floor, or ramp.
+Build previews/meshes snap and align to a grid.
+Built walls can be edited, creating a hole in one of 4 corners based on where the player is pointing.

 Enemy -
 -Modular/procedural enemy.
 Starts with a core block.
 The final "assembled" enemy varies in shape and size.